doctorfree/nvim-lazyman/README.md

 The usage message for `lazyman`:

 ```
-Usage: lazyman [-A] [-a] [-b branch] [-k] [-l] [-m] [-n] [-P]
+Usage: lazyman [-A] [-a] [-b branch] [-k] [-l] [-m] [-n] [-P] [-q]
-               [-q] [-rR] [-C url] [-N nvimdir] [-U] [-y] [-u]
+               [-L cmd] [-rR] [-C url] [-N nvimdir] [-U] [-y] [-u]
 Where:
 	-A indicates install all supported Neovim configurations
 	-a indicates install and initialize AstroNvim
 	-b 'branch' specifies an nvim-lazyman git branch to checkout
 	-k indicates install and initialize Kickstart
 	-l indicates install and initialize LazyVim
 	-m indicates install and initialize nvim-multi
 	-n indicates dry run, don't actually do anything, just printf's
 	-p indicates use Packer rather than Lazy to initialize
 	-q indicates quiet install
+	-L 'cmd' specifies a Lazy command to run in the selected configuration
 	-r indicates remove the previously installed configuration
 	-R indicates remove previously installed configuration and backups
 	-C 'url' specifies a URL to a Neovim configuration git repository
 	-N 'nvimdir' specifies the folder name to use for the config given by -C
 	-U indicates update an existing configuration
-       acts on NVIM_APPNAME by default, override with '-N nvimdir' or '-A'
 	-y indicates do not prompt, answer 'yes' to any prompt
 	-u displays this usage message and exits
+Commands act on NVIM_APPNAME, override with '-N nvimdir' or '-A'

-Without arguments install and initialize nvim-lazyman
+Without arguments lazyman installs and initializes nvim-lazyman
 ```

 #### Manual